michaelflore/todolist-app/architecture.md

 by default jest wont support ESM out of the box, so we could use provided options in jest docs or in this case we can use typescript

-lets use typescript via ts-jest
+lets use typescript via ts-jest (a jest transformer)
 ```
 npm i -D ts-jest
 ```